xiyerx/Grape-Image-Segmentation/README.md

 ## Dataset
 The dataset used for training the models is GrapesNet, which includes over 11,000 images of grape bunches captured under various conditions.
-A subset of these images is manually annotated to create binary masks for training.
-Data augmentation techniques such as zooming, flipping, and contrast changes are applied to increase the dataset size and improve model generalization.
+A subset of these images was manually annotated to create binary masks for training.
+Data augmentation techniques such as zooming, flipping, and contrast changes were applied to increase the dataset size and improve model generalization.

+## Results
+*attach images here*